forcedotcom/analyticsdx-vscode/contributing/developing.md

 ## Pre-requisites

-1. We are using the same version of Node that the current release of VSCode uses (currently 14.16.0).
+1. We are using the same version of Node that the supported release of VSCode uses (see `engines.vscode` in the extensions' `package.json`'s, currently 16.13.0).
     If you need to work with multiple versions of Node (e.g. for other projects), you might consider using [nvm](https://github.com/creationix/nvm).
 1. It is suggested, though not required, that you use the Insiders version of VS